ibliskavka/bliskavka-com/source/_posts/achieved-250lb-bench-press-goal.md

 - Milestones (PR & body weight)

   - 12/30/21 - 212.5 @ ~163lb
-  - March '22, my friend Noel commented that if I want to hit my goal should be eating even if I have no appetite.
+  - In March '22, my friend Noel commented that if I wanted to hit my goal should be eating even if I had no appetite.
   - 6/16/22 - 215 @ ~175lb
   - 11/28/22 - 225 @ ~176lb
   - 3/16/23 - 230 @ ~176lb